JeffMcClintock/GMPI/README.md

 [detailed GMPI specs](Docs/GMPI_Specs.md) This is the original specification document which was created by the MMA.
 It's a bit out of date, but it's still a good reference.

-[full working group discussion](https://www.freelists.org/archive/gmpi) This is the original discussion where you can find the rationale behind the design decisions.
+[full working group discussion](https://www.freelists.org/archive/gmpi) This is the original discussion which explains the rationale behind the design decisions.